acornprover/acornprover.org/docs/language/basic-concepts.md

 // Calling functions
 foo(bar, baz, qux)

+// An equality is an expression
+2 + 2 = 4

 // Expressions can get complicated n > 1 and not exists(d: Nat) { d > 1 and d != n and exists(q: Nat) { q * d = n } }
 ```